adswarm/src/Supplementary_optimization/README.md

 ## A4

-- The general trends of results are similar to the figure 17.
+- The general trends of results are not different from normal attack cases.